Woutah/AutoConvert/README.md

 # API
 This repository contains code for the Seminar Audio Processing and Indexing 2021 final project at Leiden University.
-As a part of this project, we investigate voice style transfer
+As a part of this project, we investigate voice style transfer systems.

 ## Installation